BX-Team/.github/profile/README.md

 We are a small development team that mainly specializes in software for the Minecraft.

 ### 👨‍💻 Our projects
-- [NDailyRewards](https://github.com/BX-Team/NDailyRewards) - Simple Minecraft plugin that you reward players for playing on your server!
+- [NDailyRewards](https://github.com/BX-Team/NDailyRewards) - Simple Minecraft plugin that you can reward players for playing on your server!
 - [DivineMC](https://github.com/DivineMC/DivineMC) - Fork of Paper compatible with Spigot plugins, offering best performance for your server.
 - [benkins](https://github.com/NONPLAYT/benkins) - Webpage that provides downloads for compiled GitHub Repositories that use Maven and Gradle.
 - [BXSploit](https://github.com/BX-Team/BXSploit) - A level 7 Lua executor for Roblox.